mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/install.rst

 Use
 ===
 Install a `CodeChat plugin or extension <../extensions/contents>` to use the CodeChat System (the final step of the installation steps above).

+TODO: document creating a ``codechat.yaml`` file for projects; provide example files for the renderers above.

+TODO: document how to run the universal extension.

+TODO: document using the CodeChat Client.

+TODO: document running the server manually.